datajoint/element-deeplabcut/README.md

 experiment session, thus assembling a fully functional behavior pipeline (see the example [workflow-deeplabcut](https://github.com/datajoint/workflow-deeplabcut)).

 This Element currently supports single-animal, single-camera 2D models, and does not yet support multi-animal or multi-camera models.

-This element assumes your labeled data is alrady generated via the DLC gui and that your training and inference data pools are separate.
+This Element also makes a couple assumptions about use.
+Namely, the user should...
+1. use the DeepLabCut GUI for intitializing a project and labeling training data.
+2. separate training and inference videos.

 ## The Pipeline Architecture